DFE-Digital/sts-plan-technology-for-your-school/oh-no-thoughts.md

 `ComponentViewsFactory.TryGetViewForType` scans compiled assembly types at runtime to find the Razor view corresponding to a component model type.
 This is slow (unindexed linear scan), fragile (naming conventions must be exactly right), and fails silently at render time if a view doesn't match.
 A static dictionary of `Type → viewPath` registered at startup would be faster, more reliable, and immediately obvious to anyone reading the code.

-### `ViewModels/Interfaces/` is excluded from compilation

-The `.csproj` explicitly excludes `ViewModels\Interfaces\**` from compilation.
-There is a folder of interface files in the repository that is never built and never used.
-This is dead code that should either be restored (if it was excluded by mistake) or deleted.

 ### Bootstrap and jQuery in `wwwroot/lib`

 The project ships Bootstrap and jQuery in `wwwroot/lib`.
 Neither is needed — the application uses GOV.UK Frontend, which has no dependency on either.
 These are legacy inclusions that add unnecessary weight to every page load and represent unused third-party code that needs to be kept patched for security.
 They should be removed.